apache/daffodil/DEVELOP.md

 test Daffodil's command line interface.
 If a developer changes any part of Daffodil's command line interface, the developer should test that change in an integration test too.
-You can run integration tests with SBT using this command:
+You can run integration tests with sbt using this command:

 ```text
 sbt IntegrationTest/test